 Alcohol In Cosmetic Products: Harmful or Beneficial?

-The alcohol component found in cosmetic products are often regarded very skeptically.
-Is alcohol in cosmetics really harmful or does it fulfill a more important function?
+The alcohol component found in cosmetic products are often regarded very sceptically.
+Is alcohol in cosmetics really harmful or does it fulfil a more important function?

 What is Alcohol?